sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/build_map_rule.md

 sidebar_class_name: buildMapRule
 keywords: ["cloud", "rules"]
 description:
-  A BuildMap rule is used to manipulate the raw input data (provided via the rows and columns in the file) and build a map out of the incoming data.
+  This rule manipulates raw input data provided by the rows and columns in a file and builds a map from the incoming data.
 slug: /docs/rules/connector-rules/buildmap-rule
 tags: ["Rules"]
 ---